melissa-nunez/melissa-nunez.github.io/_posts/2019-02-22-plsr-splrs.md

 ---

 ### Introduction
 Experts agree that Alzheimer's Disease is caused by abnormal buildup of beta-amyloid protein within the brain.
 The amyloid protein destroys brain cells and as Alzheimer's progresses, both the cortical and hippocampus shrink and ventricles are enlarged.
-Understanding the progression of the brain deterioration and the correlations of deterioration between parts of the brain is a crucial part of understanding where there is room for any possible remedy for patients.
+Understanding the progression of the brain deterioration and the correlations of deterioration between parts of the brain is a crucial part of identifying where there is room for possible remedy for patients.
 Brain atrophy, measured by MRI, and hypometabolism, measured by PET, are primary diagnostic biomarkers for Alzheimer's disease.
 Currently, the field is moving towards multi-modal brain imaging.
 Rather than using data from only one medical measure, such as MRI, Multi-modal analysis incorporates data from different medical tools including MRI, FMRI, PET, WMHI, and others.

-The goal of this projects is to use data from the Alzheimer's Disease Neuroimaging Initiative (ADNI) and the Reference Ability Neural Network (RANN) study to explore correlations between the subcortical volume and cortical thickness structures of the brain for both sets of participants.
+The goal of this project is to use data from the Alzheimer's Disease Neuroimaging Initiative (ADNI) and the Reference Ability Neural Network (RANN) study to explore correlations between the subcortical volume and cortical thickness structures of the brain for both sets of participants.
 Both of these measures are T1 images that come from MRI.
 Ultimately, I hope to expand the analysis to incorporate other measures, ideally WMHI data.

 Partial least squares regression was used to identify significant cortical thickness predictors of subcortical volume.